Close Menu

 Han Hyo-joo in Romantics Anonymous

 The series waffles slightly in how it wraps up Sosuke’s storyline with his family’s business.
-Without getting into specifics, a little more time spent fleshing out his brother, Takashi (Ryo Narita), would have delivered a stronger impact.
+Without getting into specifics, a little more time spent fleshing out his brother, Takashi (Ryo Narita), would have delivered a more substantial impact.
 As is, with little else to do aside from following Sosuke around, Ryo Narita isn’t given much to do that allows him to stretch his range or the character’s.

 In the romance genre, it’s incredibly difficult to make something feel comforting, yet still fresh.
 With Romantics Anonymous, they succeed and then some.
 Even with its tropes, the undeniable likability fostered by Sosuke’s and Hana’s struggles makes you immediately want the best for them.
 And with Shun Oguri’s and Han Hyo-joo’s chemistry and flow, they give their all to make this unlikely couple pop.